 Removing tree limbs can have multiple purposes.
-One reason to remove tree limbs is because they were damaged somehow (perhaps by storms, insects, disease, or by people).
-Another reason for removing tree limbs could be to ease in the maintenance of your landscape.
+One reason to remove tree limbs is because they were damaged somehow (perhaps by storms, insects, disease, or people).
+Another reason for removing tree limbs is to make landscape maintenance easier.
 Removing the lower limbs of trees is usually done with the future in mind.

 How Low Branches Can Interfere With Your Landscape

-Most overstory trees will live for about 300 years and grow to a height of about 60–75 feet and about 40–50 feet wide (depending on the type of tree).
+Most overstory trees will live for about 300 years and grow to a height of about 60–75 feet and a width of about 40–50 feet (depending on the type of tree).
 A tree branch remains at the same distance from the ground as the tree grows taller.
-This closeness to the ground can interfere with mowing and people moving around under the tree.
+This closeness to the ground can interfere with mowing and with people moving around under the tree.
 It could also cause damage to buildings, if not removed.

 When You Should Begin Removing Tree Limbs

-Whichever the case may be, either in the home landscape or in public areas, it is most beneficial for the health of trees to begin removing a few of the lower branches each year.
+Whether in a home landscape or in public areas, it is beneficial for the health of trees to begin removing a few of the lower branches each year.
 The best time to do this is between three years after the tree was planted and when the desired distance from the ground to the lowest limbs is reached.
 This height depends on the type of activity happening around and under the tree—the more intense the activity, the higher the distance should be.
-This work is usually done when trees are dormant during the winter months, which causes the least amount of stress on trees and poses the least exposure of the cut areas to insects and disease.
+This work is usually done during the winter months when trees are dormant, so the work will cause the least amount of stress on trees and provide the least exposure of the cut areas to insects and disease.

-Besides the cost and work involved in removing large, lower tree limbs that have become problems, there is also the aesthetics to take into consideration.
-The once beautiful tree now has huge, gaping holes showing where the large limbs have been removed.
+In addition to the cost and work involved in removing large, lower tree limbs that have become problems, there are also the aesthetics to take into consideration.
+The once beautiful tree now has huge, gaping holes where the large limbs have been removed.
 Most people do not think of these issues while young trees are growing.
 Drive through older neighborhoods, especially during the months when trees are not covered by leaves, and you will see many problems.

-Proper maintenance of trees while they are young demonstrates concern for conservation of the environment and for the enjoyment of generations of people to come.
+Proper maintenance of trees while they are young demonstrates concern for the environment and for the enjoyment of generations of people to come.